kulbirsaini/docvc/source/index.rst

 Software Dependencies
 =====================

-Videocache requires following software to run on your system.
+VideoCache requires following software to run on your system.
 Though most of these software are already included in most of the standard Linux distributions, you need to make sure that these are present.
-If anything is missing, Videocache installer will point it out during installation.
+If anything is missing, VideoCache installer will point it out during installation.
 Also, some software are required during installation only and not during runtime.
 Below is a list.

 #.
 Installation Dependencies